SohiniSur/Skin-Cancer-Detection-using-TensorFlow/README.md

 ## Overall Goal:

 The code aims to develop a robust image classification model that can accurately distinguish between cancerous and non-cancerous tissue.
 By leveraging the power of deep learning and a pre-trained model like EfficientNetB7, it seeks to automate the process of cancer detection and assist in medical diagnosis.

+## Dataset:
+The dataset used can be found in this link: https://drive.google.com/drive/folders/1z45H00A-YtmtjxaWWrCtD9tzB8UZ0DaW?usp=drive_link